open-ephys/ONI/source/hw-spec/glossary.rst

 Glossary of Terms
 =================
-Here we provide glossary of terms used in this specification.
-A complete understanding of the term may require knowledge of interaction with other elements and/or its context within the specification.
+Below is a glossary of terms used in this specification.
+A complete understanding of a term may require additional knowledge of interactions with other elements and/or its context within the complete specification.

 .. glossary::